To calm your mind and cut stress, try working these self-care tips into your daily routine:

 Move your body.
 Exercise is an important part of physical -- and mental -- health.
 It can ease your feelings of anxiety and boost your sense of well-being.
 Shoot for three to five 30-minute workout sessions a week.
 Be sure to choose exercises you enjoy so you look forward to them.

 Pay attention to sleep.
 Both quality and quantity are important for good sleep.
-Doctors recommend 8 hours of shut-eye a night.
+Doctors recommend an average of 8 hours of shut-eye a night.
 If anxiety is making it hard for you to fall asleep, create a routine to help you catch your ZZZs:

 - Leave screens behind before you hit the hay.